Apoc70/Get-ExchangeEnvironmentReport/README.md

 This script creates an HTML report showing the following information about an Exchange 2019, 2016, 2013, 2010, and, to a lesser extent, 2007 and 2003 environment.

-The reports shows the following:
+The report shows the following:

 * As summary
   * Total number of servers per Exchange Server version